 Enhance international assignments with global mobility technology

-The need for top-tier mobility management technology is on the rise, thanks to a convergence of trends: More employees are expecting to work remotely, assignments are becoming more diverse and complex, and organisations are undergoing significant digital and HR transformations — all of which have been accelerated by the global health crisis.
+The need for top-tier mobility management technology is on the rise, thanks to a convergence of trends: More employees are expecting to work remotely, assignments are becoming more diverse and complex, and organizations are undergoing significant digital and HR transformations — all of which have been accelerated by the global health crisis.

-Leading organisations are working to move that needle.
+Leading organizations are working to move that needle.
 Mobility management technology is no longer a nice-to-have for international HR teams trying to collaborate, exchange data, create a positive employee experience, deliver on ROI and assess compliance issues on a global scale.
 Instead, integrated mobility tools and platforms are becoming a lifeline, especially as HR teams are learning the importance of working effectively amid a crisis.

 Future of work calls for a new future of talent mobility

 Today, we’re seeing long- and short-term assignments, permanent relocations (domestic and international), virtual assignments, business travel, locally hired foreign workers, employee-initiated moves, remote and flexible workers, and “nomads” who travel the world without returning to their home of origin.
-In the competitive quest for talent, and with a premium placed on the employee experience, organisations should cater to the new independence and flexibility that workers are demanding.
+In the competitive quest for talent, and with a premium placed on the employee experience, organizations should cater to the new independence and flexibility that workers are demanding.

 At the same time, a larger mobility population and more complex talent mobility patterns increase compliance and business risks.
-Even at its simplest, running a global mobility programme is a complex undertaking.
+Even at its simplest, running a global mobility program is a complex undertaking.
 Mobility teams must manage many stakeholders, coordinating among assignees and their families, internal HR teams and line managers, corporate functions such as finance and IT, and external vendors like tax and immigration specialists.